-5.1.2 Raising Marginal Income Tax Rates Proportionally
+5.1 Raising Marginal Income Tax Rates Proportionally

-Red long-dashed lines in Figure 10 show the results when the government closes the fiscal gap by raising marginal income tax rates proportionally instead of cutting its consumption as in the aging baseline economy.
+Blue dashed lines in Figure 4 show the macroeconomic effects when the government closes the fiscal gap by raising marginal income tax rates proportionally instead of cutting its consumption as in the aging-population baseline economy.
 Raising marginal income tax rates proportionally will reduce the household's labor supply, relative to the aging baseline economy, as the substitution effect of the tax rate change is larger than the income effect of the tax payment increase.
 The policy change will also decrease the household's saving.
-Relative to the 2014 benchmark economy, labor supply per capita will decrease by 10.7% in 2039 and 18.8% in the long run.
-Capital stock per capita will decrease by 9.0% in 2039 and 34.8% in the long run.
+Relative to the 2014 benchmark economy, labor supply per capita will decrease by 10.7% in 2039 and 18.2% in the long run.
+Capital stock per capita will decrease by 9.0% in 2039 and 33.3% in the long run.
 The negative effect of the policy change on capital stock is especially large because the policy change hits high-income households, who have the highest saving rate, most severely.
-Accordingly, GDP per capita will decrease by 10.0% in 2039 and 25.8% in the long run.
+Accordingly, GDP per capita will decrease by 10.0% in 2039 and 24.7% in the long run.
 Thus, closing the entire fiscal gap by increasing marginal income tax rates proportionally intensifies the negative effect of the aging population on the overall economy by forcing households work less and save less.